NEC Rules for Supporting Coaxial Cable (CATV) in Installations

 Independent Support and Proper Fastening

 One of the most violated rules in low-voltage wiring involves how cables are supported.
-NEC 820.133(B) is clear: coaxial cables cannot be strapped, taped, or attached by any means to the exterior of any conduit or raceway as a means of support.
-Tying cables to electrical metallic tubing (EMT) or other raceways is a code violation.
-Instead, coaxial cables require independent support wires or must be attached directly to structural components like framing members or joists.
+The NEC requires that coaxial cable not be supported by other trade raceways as the primary means of support; coaxial cable must be supported independently or be attached directly to structural members.
+Tying cables to electrical metallic tubing (EMT) or other raceways as the primary support is not an approved practice and the raceway cannot be relied on as the cable’s support.
 When securing these cables, you must use fittings designed for the purpose, such as dedicated coaxial cable support straps or listed tie wrap cable ties that do not damage the cable.
 Using staples that are too tight or zip ties that deform the cable’s shape can alter its electrical properties and degrade the signal.
 For further guidance on this topic, explore our article on how electrical cables should be tied.

 Managing Coaxial Cable Bend Radius

-NEC 820.24 states that cables shall be installed in a way that does not damage the cable, which includes preventing excessive bending.
+The NEC requires that cable be installed so it is not damaged and that installations follow manufacturer instructions; this includes preventing excessive bending that could impair performance.
 Bending a coaxial cable too sharply can change its characteristic impedance, leading to signal reflections and poor performance.
-The NEC does not specify a universal minimum coaxial cable bend radius; instead, it defers to the manufacturer’s instructions, a critical part of any electrician training.
-As a general industry rule of thumb, the bend radius should be at least 10 times the cable’s outer diameter, though some modern cables may tolerate a tighter radius of 6 times the diameter.
+The NEC defers to the manufacturer’s instructions for allowable bend radius.
+As an industry guideline (not an NEC-mandated universal rule), many installers use a minimum bend radius of approximately 10 times the cable diameter, while some listed cable products allow tighter radii per the manufacturer’s specifications.
 When in doubt, always consult the specifications for the specific type of electrical cable you are installing.

 Supporting Vertical Cable Runs

 When installing cable between floors, supporting vertical cable runs is critical.
 The cable’s own weight can cause it to stretch over time, leading to conductor damage and signal degradation.
-In vertical runs, cables must be supported to prevent damage from their own weight; for risers in shafts, NEC 820.53(E) requires support at the top of the run and at intervals not exceeding 30 m (98 ft).
+For vertical installations and risers, the NEC and product listings require that cables be supported and that listed, riser-rated cable and supporting hardware appropriate to the shaft or riser be used; follow the cable manufacturer’s and the NEC’s support and listing requirements for spacing and method.
 This is also where cable ratings become important.
-A riser-rated coaxial cable (Type CATVR or CMR) is designed with fire-resistant characteristics for use in vertical shafts that pass between floors.
+A riser-rated coaxial cable (Type CMR) is designed with fire-resistant characteristics for use in vertical shafts that pass between floors.

 Critical Safety: Separation, Grounding, and Protection